 - Letters from proposed Beckman Institute faculty mentors/collaborators should explain how the faculty member intends to support the applicant’s research plan.

-Fellows receive an annual stipend of $54,000, reimbursement for health insurance, and a $25,000 research budget that can be spent on research activities such as research supplies, equipment, and conference and workshop travel.
+- Fellows receive an annual salary of $54,000 and a $25,000 research budget that can be spent on research activities such as research supplies, equipment, and conference and workshop travel.